anmarjarjees/arduino-code/README.md

 OR: <br>
 > git pull origin main
 NOTE: We need to pull the changes/differences in the main repo before pushing the local ones to avoid the conflict
+- Add all your new/updated files to staging:
+> git add .

+- Commit your changes with the required text
+> git commit -m "updating with initial code"

+- Push/Upload your code to GitHub
+> git push origin master
+OR:
+> git push origin main

 - You can always check your repo status:
 > git status

+- You can also check your repo branch name:
+> git branch

+### NOTES:
+- Make sure to upload the public code that you want to share into your default branch whether it's "main" or "master" for immediate and easy access
+- You can select/set your default branch:
+-- Go to "Settings"
+-- Under the "Code and automation" section on the left sidebar, select/click "Branches" -- Click the two opposite arrows icon to see the switching branch menu -- Select the branch that you want to set as a default then click "Update" -- Accept the warning of doing these changes "I understand, update the default branch"

 ### MARKDOWN Language:
 For more refreshing about using Markdown language,